 Can you feel your Mitsubishi Lancer front brakes getting weak and feeling soft?
 Learn how to fix the problem by replacing the front brake pads of your Mitsubishi.
-This guide provides instructions on replacing the front brake pads on Mitsubishi Lancer.
+This guide provides instructions on replacing the front brake pads on a Mitsubishi Lancer.

 What you will need